 And during the Horizontal Gaze Nystagmus test, police are looking into your eyes to determine if there is the exaggerated jerking of the eye purportedly indicative of alcohol intoxication.

 Even in the best of conditions, field sobriety tests are not particularly accurate.
 A National Highway Traffic Safety Administration study found that these tests are only accurate 66 to 75 percent of the time, and that's when they are administered perfectly.
-Obviously, the conditions under which field sobriety tests are given are almost never ideal, and on top of that, they're almost never administered perfectly.
-For example, the Walk and Turn test must be completed on a dry flat surface.
+Obviously, the conditions under which field sobriety tests are given are almost never ideal, and on top of that, they're rarely administered correctly.
+For example, the Walk and Turn test must be completed on a dry, flat surface.
 That isn't always available on the side of the road.
 What's more, many field sobriety tests occur in low light next to a busy roadway.
 These conditions are not ideal for accurate field sobriety test results.

 There are also other issues that can lead to a false positive on a field sobriety test.
 For example, caffeine and fatigue can contribute to nystagmus, along with a host of neurological disorders.
-Weather conditions, prior medical conditions, and body weight can affect the One-Leg Stand.
-And poor footwear or an uneven surface can lead to a failure in the Walk and Turn.
+Weather conditions, prior medical conditions, mobility, and body weight can affect the One-Leg Stand.
+Poor footwear or an uneven surface can lead to a failure in the Walk and Turn.

 Ultimately, it is the prosecutor's burden to prove beyond a reasonable doubt that you were intoxicated at the time you were driving.
 If you submitted to field sobriety tests, your DUI defense attorney will work to attack the validity of those results.
 That can include citing any of the factors mentioned above that could have led to a false positive.
 What's more, if the officer administering the field sobriety tests was not properly trained, your attorney may be able to have the test results thrown out entirely.

 Have you or a loved one been charged with a DUI in Oklahoma?
 Obtaining the best outcome possible can depend in large part on hiring the right Oklahoma DUI defense attorney.
-The attorneys at the Worden Law Firm have years of experience defending the accused in Oklahoma DUI cases.
-Contact the Worden Law Firm today for a free consultation.
+The attorneys at Worden & Carbitcher have years of experience defending the accused in Oklahoma DUI cases.
+Call 405-360-8036 for a free consultation.